rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 <h3>Timers</h3>
 HomeVision timers can be controlled via MQTT.
-There is no simple "MQTT Discovery" defined in Home Assistant that is appropriate for Timers, so the MQTT Plug-in's Discovery sets up <i>two</i> "sensor" entities, one for the timer's state (Running, Stopped, Ringing) and one for the current time (See Note below).
+There is no simple "MQTT Discovery" defined in Home Assistant that is appropriate for Timers, so the MQTT Plug-in's Discovery sets up two "sensor" entities, one for the timer's state (Running, Stopped, Ringing) and one for the current time (See Note below).
 Time is reported in "HHH:MM:SS.hh" format.